lovell/sharp/docs/src/content/docs/install.md

 * Linux s390x (glibc >= 2.36)
 * Linux x64 (glibc >= 2.26, musl >= 1.2.2, CPU with SSE4.2)
 * Windows x64
-* Windows x86
+* Windows x86 (deprecated, Node.js 20 only)
-* Windows ARM64 (experimental, CPU with ARMv8.4 required for all features)
+* Windows ARM64 (CPU with ARMv8.4 required for all features)

 This provides support for the
 JPEG, PNG, WebP, AVIF (limited to 8-bit depth), TIFF, GIF and SVG (input) image formats.